 - To what extent has the candidate shown the ability to analyse the issues involved in the question asked (ie: more than mere narrative)? - To what extent has the candidate marshalled the relevant evidence to support his/her analysis? - To what extent has the candidate shown the ability to argue a case and to reach conclusions (ie: to answer the question as asked)?

 Notes on individual topics

-SECTION 2: IRELAND (200 marks)
+SECTION 2: IRELAND (100 marks)

-One question from each of two of the six topics to be answered.
+One question from one of the five topics to be answered.

 Ireland: Topic 1 Ireland and the Union, 1815-1870